markfinger/webpack-build/README.md

 ```

 When assets are rendered on the front-end, they open sockets to the build server and attempt to hot
 update whenever possible.
-If hot updates are not possible, console logs will indicate the need to
+If hot updates are not possible, console logs will indicate that updates
-refresh for updates to be applied.
+require a refresh to be applied.

 If you are using your own server to expose HMR, you'll need to specify the `hmrRoot` option with the
 address of your server, eg: `hmrRoot: 'http://127.0.0.1:9009'`.

-To add the hmr socket handler to an express server
+To use the hmr socket handler with an express app

 ```javascript
 var http = require('http');